- Day 10, July 24: 16.4 miles, total miles: 311.9 – all on trail

 I feel grateful that once we got to hike the whole trail in a single go.
 And I feel grateful now to return to this beloved, familiar trail, and feel no need to pass by something I find marvelous – be it flower, stream, critter, or fine trail work.

-We headed down valley admiring mountain hemlocks and Alaska yellow cedar aglow in the late afternoon light and views of familiar peaks when we entered avalanche-cleared slopes.
+We headed down valley admiring mountain hemlocks and Alaska yellow cedar aglow in the late afternoon light.
+When we crossed avalanche-cleared slopes we had views of familiar peaks.
 As dusk darkened the forest – we found a beautiful, established campsite next to a stream.
-How could we pass such luxury up?
+How could we pass up such luxury?
 For the first time in six days – I washed the dust off my feet.

 A peaceful night in deep forest next to waters that flow over Snoqualmie Falls and into Puget Sound.
 It was a good day to linger along the new and old PCT.